Did you know: a leaky gut could be behind your chronic fatigue.

 Maybe you’ve heard it called intestinal permeability.
-Leaky gut, intestinal permeability, or, whatever else you may know the condition by, describes a state where your intestines are no longer functioning properly.
-Proper intestinal function keeps the bad stuff in your gut (and out of your blood) but lets the good stuff pass through your gut and into your blood.
+However, no matter what you call it, it means that your intestines are no longer working properly.
+When your intestine is working properly the bad stuff is kept in your gut and out of your blood, and the good stuff passes through your gut and into your blood.

-Imagine your intestines to be like cheesecloth.
+Imagine your intestines are like cheesecloth.
 Small particles can make their way through the cheesecloth and into your blood.
 Large particles cannot pass through the cheesecloth and remain in your intestines.
 You want the small particles entering your blood as these are all the vitamins/minerals/amino acids your body needs to function.
 You don’t want large particles making their way into your blood.
-If the large particles make it through your intestines, your gut is leaking!
+In short, if the large particles make it through your intestines, your gut is leaking!

-In more technical terms, epithelial cells are what your cheesecloth is composed of.
+In more technical terms, your ‘cheesecloth’ is made up of epithelial cells.
 These epithelial cells are connected through something called tight junctions.
 Tight junctions are just that – very small (tight) spaces between your cells.
 In a healthy gut, these tight junctions are, well, tight!
 They don’t allow anything bad through.
 But when your gut starts to leak, these junctions are no longer able to keep the bad stuff out.

 What exactly leaks into your blood?

-Ok, you now know that holes or, damage to your intestines allows large molecules from your gut to enter your blood (not good!).
-But there are specific bad things that you really don’t want to enter your blood supply.
+Ok, you now know that holes or damage to your intestines allow large molecules from your gut to enter your blood (not good!).
+Now, there are specific bad things that you really don’t want to enter your blood supply.
 This includes things like: